 Forest wildflowers coming into bloom include Bloodroot and Hepatica, while the woodland shrub American Hazelnut has its brilliant yellow catkins out.
 Forecasted warm temperatures are expected to quickly move spring flowers to plants such as Trillium, Trout Lily, and Toothwort, as well as various fruit tree species such as serviceberries.

 All woodland trails will display the bulk of 700+ wild plant species found within the environmental protection areas.
 Try using the app iNaturalist to help you identify a plant if you are unsure.

-Raptors are arriving and migrating through RBG properties which offer spectacular views from the George North Tower (Cootes Paradise via the Arboretum).
+George North Tower (Cootes Paradise via the Arboretum) offers a spectacular view of the raptors arriving and migrating through RBG properties.
 The Bald Eagles are again nesting and using a newly created nest out of view in a Special Protection Area.
 Both juvenile and adult eagles are easily spotted in flight over Cootes Paradise Marsh from anyone of the observation decks found along the trails.

-The Cootes Paradise Fishway is in full operation, but is closed to the public until COVID restrictions are considerably reduced.
-Early season migrations include perch, pike and trout, returning from their lake side homes to spawn in the shallows of Cootes Paradise Marsh and Spencer Creek.
-Finding suitable spawning habitat will be a challenge with the current below average water levels of Lake Ontario.
+The Cootes Paradise Fishway is in full operation and early season migrations include perch, pike and trout, returning from their lakeside homes to spawn in the shallows of Cootes Paradise Marsh and Spencer Creek.

 Trail User Notes